 When we start to deviate from the Happy Path, we’ll start to encounter several scenarios.
 These might not be exactly what we expect our users to do, but are totally valid and should work as well.

-Going back to “posting a photo to Instagram”, the Happy Path would be to do all the process from within the app… But, Instagram also allows us to post photos from the gallery app on our phone.
+Going back to “posting a photo to Instagram”, the Happy Path would be to do all the processes from within the app… But, Instagram also allows us to post photos from the gallery app on our phones.
 This is not the Happy Path and is not what most users would do, but is a totally valid action that should be supported and handled gracefully.

 After exploring our positive scenarios, we’ll know most of the things we should be able to do with our app.
 But this won’t give us the test coverage we need.
 We also need to know what our app can’t do and how it should behave in those situations.